 Yet these real-world costs are regularly neglected in most news coverage of PERS, and not just in smaller newspapers like the Nevada Appeal.

 Even former Review-Journal reporter Sean Whaley — who has since been hired by PERS as an independent contractor to help with their communications efforts — has downplayed or simply omitted taxpayer costs in his periodic updates on the fund’s growth.
 (See, for example, here, here and here.)

 Such omissions are serious, given that these costs, and the burden they impose on the taxpayers and public employees who must pay them, are the only reason PERS warrants media coverage in the first place!

 And it’s not like there hasn’t been anything to report on in this regard:

 The continued rise in PERS costs is already leaving fewer tax dollars available for public safety, road repair, teacher salaries and other public services — making PERS one of the state’s most important public policy issues, despite being one of the least understood.

 As such, it is imperative that news organizations remember why they are reporting on PERS in the first place, and provide the public with complete and accurate information.

 One of the best examples of comprehensive public pension reporting is the extensive, multi-part series on California’s public pensions recently published by the Los Angeles Times.
 It is a fantastic resource for any journalist or member of the public wishing to get more familiar with the topic.

-Robert Fellner is NPRI’s director of transparency research.
+Robert Fellner is NPRI’s policy director.
 To read more from NPRI about Nevada PERS, click here.